 Improvements are based on small gains that are part of the periodization or planning.
-Having the player’s final goals in mind, his dream, and potential, we proceed to evaluate the existing skills and performance results as a point of reference.
-The team, including the athlete and parents, determines the short time and mid-term goals.
+Understanding the player’s dream, we evaluate the existing skills and performance results as a point of reference.
+The team, including the athlete and parents, determines the short, mid, and long-term goals.
 These goals should be attainable inside a predicted period.
 This plan shows opportunities to improve.
 We advance with the project in a logical and sequential evolution.

-Athletes have to improve the physical as well as cognitive skills, and it is of great importance not to rush the process to avoid loss of quality.
+Athletes have to improve physical and cognitive skills, and it is essential not to rush the process to avoid loss of quality.
 But at the same time, if the process is too slow, it causes boredom in the athlete.
 So, there is a fine line to achieve continuous improvement in all areas of development.
-Growth is a cycle that starts with determining objectives.
+Growth is a cycle that starts with a clear plan and objectives.
 Evaluating the progress of the athlete is the second stage.
-The athlete has to master the little goals before he can move to the next one.
-The team can then determine the following steps to follow: always having the periodization plan of the individual as a reference are.
+The third part is implementing the plan.
+The athlete has to master the little goals before he can move to the bigger ones.

-The second component for the player to keep moving forward is the abundant amount of situations, where the athlete is exposed to open skills.
+The second component for the player to optimize practices is the abundant amount of situations where the athlete is exposed to open skills.
 Most sports require endless adaptations, different opponents, conditions, and circumstances.
-The cognitive area is critical in the development of proper decision-making.
-The system results come from many hours and years of constant challenges.
-We are a game-based training program.
+The cognitive area is critical in developing proper decision-making; it takes many hours and years of constant challenges.
+We strongly recommend a game-based training program.

 There are three learning zones, the comfort zone, where the student feels good, and he cruses easily during the training.
 The second is the learning zone.
 As coaches, our job is to stretch the athlete every time by asking them to perform almost impossible tasks.
 Always asking for more, it is a fine line not to brake them.
 The third is the panic zone, where we ask of the player to complete an impossible task.
 Our system is about keeping the athlete in the learning zone and continuous improvement.

 We have some unwritten rules that everyone knows to improve open skills.
 The top players train on the front courts while the more novice play on the last courts, “the lake.”
 Age and gender are not taking into consideration, and it is all about the level of play.
-Students dream playing on the top courts, but it takes time to move up, usually one court at the time.
+Students dream of playing on the top courts, but it takes time to move up, one court at the time.
 Coaches consider developmental skills, such as strokes, consistency of the rally, ball quality, and attitude, on top competition results.
 This type of measurement could be counterproductive; basically, everyone knows where you are in your growth stage.
 It could be challenging for a mentally weak athlete, but our goal as coaches is to teach them to fight.
 It takes time to get out of the lake courts, but they have different parameters to help them in their quest to play in the front.
-Competition is fierce, and that is the long term goal, they have to love to compete.
-The ultimate purpose of continuous improvement is to obtain a high level of consistent performance.
-It is gain step by step.
-They have to earn it.
+Competition is fierce, and the long term goal is that they learn to love it.

 Our job is to train our athletes to maximize their abilities.
 It all starts from the premises that they are already professionals, no matter the age or level of play.
 They are expected to come early, be fully prepared, and know before each practice the goals to be accomplished in that particular session.
 It could be one or more objectives, and they could be fundamentals of the swing motion combine with tactical decisions.
 Talented students have a responsibility to open every practice with total self-care.
-This is their full duty, not their parents, coaches, or anyone else.
-The more advance these athletes are, the more their involvement in the process, influencing the areas to train.
+This routine is their full duty, not their parents, coaches, or anyone else.

 Paying attention to mistakes is probably one of the most critical areas of coaching.
 Coaches need to have a deep desire to optimize practices by concentrating on eliminating errors from the student.
 We have to target the mistakes, and this makes workouts more effective.
 The best way to develop solid skills that will not break down in a match is by paying attention to errors.
 Corrections are not an option, and they are a requirement to be able to improve.
 To develop optimal skills, students must make mistakes and pay attention to those mistakes.
 We, as coaches, need to teach our students to correct themselves.